ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 RedisTimeSeries is a module for efficient time‑series data ingestion, storage, querying, aggregation, and downsampling.
 It adds a time-series data type and related commands to model metrics and events over time.

-Key capabilities:
+The key capabilities of RedisTimeSeries are as follows:

 * High-throughput ingestion with automatic timestamping.

-* Range queries over time intervals, with aggregations like avg, min, max, sum.
+* Range queries over time intervals, with aggregations like avg, min, max, and sum.

 * Retention policies and compaction rules for long‑term storage.

 * Labels for grouping and querying sets of time-series.

-The typical use cases are as follows:
+The typical use cases of RedisTimeSeries are as follows:

 * Infrastructure and application metrics (CPU, memory, latency).